Programme overview

 You’ll be supported every step of the way by a team of expert professionals.
 They’ll help you develop the knowledge and skills required to excel in the industry, motivate you to step outside your creative comfort zone, consider different cultural perspectives – and try something new.

-In your second semester, you’ll choose an area of practice within one of our three majors – Visual Art, Design or Digital Media – and gain key skills and experiences in that area through studio projects, diverse technical workshops and in-depth contextual discussions.
+In your second semester, you’ll choose an area of practice within one of our three specialisations– Visual Art and Design – and gain key skills and experiences in that area through studio projects, diverse technical workshops and in-depth contextual discussions.

 Here are some of the areas of practice you can choose to focus on: